mom chastising daughter

 4. Self-Doubt and Completing Tasks, and Believing People Like You

 Along with self-doubt, you may find it difficult to accomplish minor tasks and even socialize with the people you love.
-For example, it may be hard to choose a birthday present for someone else, call the water company to ask about a misprint in your monthly bill, or connect with people you care about for fear that they may not actually like you or may be judging you.
+For example, it may be hard to choose a birthday present for someone else, call the water company to ask about a misprint in your monthly bill, or connect with people you care about for fear that they may not actually like you or maybe judging you.

 Other Signs of a Critical Parent